publiccodenet/about/activities/staff-management/parental-leave.md

 Pregnant employees are entitled to 4-6 weeks pregnancy leave (before the due date) and at least 10 weeks maternity leave (after childbirth).

-## Paternity leave
+## Parental leave

-You are entitled to 1 week of partner or paternity leave after your partner gives birth.
+You are entitled to 1 week of parental leave after your partner gives birth.

 ### How to